Majors and Minors (Policies)

 Declaring a Major

 Students who start at CSUN must declare a major by the completion of 60 units.
-Students who are currently Undecided or Undeclared and wish to declare a major must have the major approved by the department chair of the new major.
+Students who are currently Exploratory and want to declare a major must have the major approved by the department chair of the new major.
 Transfer students must declare a major in their transfer application.
 Students who have earned 60 units and have not declared a major will have a registration hold placed on their ability to register for the following semester’s courses.
 These students will not be able to register for courses until they declare a major.
 Note: Courses numbered below the 100-level do not count toward the 60 units.
 Advanced Placement (high school) units do count toward the 60 units.

 Adding a Second Major